 Sidney Farber, MD, establishes the Children's Cancer Research Foundation, now Dana-Farber Cancer Institute, introducing the first research program in chemotherapy for children with cancer.

-The Variety Club of New England organizes a radio broadcast from the bedside of a young leukemia patient named "Jimmy" as he is visited by members of the Boston Braves baseball team, owned by Lou Perini.
+The Variety Club of New England organizes a radio broadcast from the bedside of a young lymphoma patient named "Jimmy" as he is visited by members of the Boston Braves baseball team, owned by Lou Perini.
 Contributions pour in to buy Jimmy a television set on which to watch the Braves, launching the Jimmy Fund.

 Dana-Farber Cancer Institute is incorporated in the Commonwealth of Massachusetts as Children's Cancer Research Foundation, Inc.